 I tend to keep the peppers on the dry side and the tomatoes a bit more moist.
 When I do water them, it’s a very minimal gentle watering.
 I use a small coiled hose attached to my shop sink.

 The indoor hose pictured below is no longer available and I have switched to the is a Water Right MCH-050-FG-6PKRS 50-Foot x 1/4-Inch Mini Coil Hose With Wand – Forest Green, which has a small nozzle, and it is perfect for misting the seeds at this stage and watering the seedlings with a larger stream of water later on.
 I love this hose, but it does get clogged occasionally with the minerals in our water (we’re on well water) and needs to be cleaned regularly.

 You’ve got seedlings!
 If you are a visual learner and want to see video around these principles, here is a 5-min video on getting started.

 Now the next stage – the seedling phase

-1) Grow Light Set-Up: My husband set up a grow light system for me that involves five 4-tiered metal shelving units with 20 fluorescent light fixtures attached to each shelf (see example to the right).
+1) Grow Light Set-Up: My husband set up a grow light system for me that involves five 4-tiered metal shelving units with 20 fluorescent light fixtures attached to each shelf (see example above).
 Whether you have one light fixture or twenty, there are several key components to remember:

 - The distance between the light and the seedlings will change as they grow, so make sure the light can be easily adjusted up and down.
 When the plants are very young, they will need to be fairly close to the light (about a 1-2 inch distance).
 This is to ensure they do not get leggy and develop weak stems trying to reach for the light.
 As they get bigger you can increase the distance so that the light source covers more area (around 4-6 inches distance).